illucid-matthew/slint-swift-bindings/README.md

 Next up I guess is to implement the tests from the C++ bindings, and make them function.

+## Building/Running

+To build the example, run:

+    $ mkdir build && cd build
+    $ cmake .. -GNinja
+    $ cmake --build .
+    $ ./Example/Example

+You should then see:

+    Hello from the Swift application 🏗️!
+    Hello from the Swift library! 🔨
+    Setting up timer
+    Starting event loop

+And then it will hang for 5 seconds.
+Then crash and die.
+I don't know why yet.

 ## Structure

 - `Bridging/`